lingdoc/taggedPBC/scripts/wordlength_readme.md

 > This repository is shared under a CC BY-NC-SA 4.0 license

+If you make use of these scripts, please cite the following paper:
+- Ring, Hiram.
+2025.
+Word length predicts word order: "Min-max"-ing drives language evolution. https://doi.org/10.48550/arXiv.2505.13913 *[Submitted on 20 May 2025]*

 Findings are based on metrics computed for each language and aggregated in the file `data/output/All_comparisons_imputed.xlsx` - this contains measurements for word types in languages of the tagged PBC.
 The remainder of this README file describes the process used to obtain these measurements.

 To generate the basic stats via this repository, install the requirements (recommended in a virtual environment, Python 3.10.12).
 These requirements do not include all the libraries used for developing the corpus, dependencies for which can be installed manually following scripts in the `processing` folder: